influxdata/docs-v2/content/v2.0/reference/storage-engine.md

 ## Time Series Index (TSI)

-TSI stores series keys grouped by measure, tag, field.
+TSI stores series keys grouped by measurement, tag, and field.

 To keep queries fast as we have more data, we use a **Time Series Index**.
 In data with high cardinality (a large quantity of series), it becomes slower to search through all series keys.